Investing

 If you need to access your funds in the short-term, Stockspot generally recommends placing your money in cash exchange traded funds (ETFs) like the Betashares Australian High Interest Cash ETF (ASX: AAA).

 Cash ETFs have the advantage of not locking you into a set investing period and don’t come with the usual terms and conditions associated with a high interest savings account, like making regular deposits or keeping the balance above a certain amount.
-You also won’t be penalised for selling the cash ETF (i.e. withdrawing the cash).

-Plus, cash ETFs are very liquid assets and can easily be bought and sold on the ASX.
+You also won’t be penalised for selling the cash ETF (i.e. withdrawing the cash), as cash ETFs are highly liquid assets and can easily be bought and sold on the ASX.

 What are the alternatives to a high interest savings account?